team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

 **Help I am under attack, can you block it for me?**

- If you represent a network with a registered autonomous system (AS) number and can verifiability prove you are the originator of the prefix or covering prefix in question then yes we may be able to help.
+ If you represent a network with a registered autonomous system (AS) number and can verifiably prove you are the originator of the prefix or covering prefix in question, then yes, we may be able to help.
- If we have not worked with you before however, there may be some processing delay before entering your contact information and verifying the candidate prefix.
+ If we have not worked with you before, however, there may be some processing delay before entering your contact information and verifying the candidate prefix.

-**I don't have an ASN or use BGP, can you black hole something for me?**
+**I don't have an ASN nor use BGP.
+Can you black hole something for me?**

  We're afraid this is a service only for Internet BGP network operators who have been assigned a public use ASN, usually through